sinangoral/possibilistic-design/about.md

 1. Gain exposure to multidisciplinary, seminal texts relating to media technology and design;

 1. Think critically about how we sense objects, spaces, and environments

+No particular mode of production will be prioritized or expected.
+While students are encouraged to engage with digital and physical fabrication, electronics design, animation, and basic programming, technical skills are not a prerequisite.
+With the exception of a few workshops throughout the semester that will touch on such hard skills, class time will be primarily reserved for design critique, precedent study, and reading discussion.
+Ultimately, students are expected to leverage their interdisciplinary skillsets and tailor the course to their individual interests.

 # Logistics